 Applicants whose native language is not English (regardless of where they may now reside) must provide proof of English proficiency.

 Once the application file is complete, the file is forwarded to the faculty admissions committee for evaluation and recommendation.
 Financial aid is available to highly qualified students.
-The most common type of financial aid is teaching and research assistantships, which are accompanied by waivers of tuition and major medical insurance benefit.
+The most common type of financial aid is teaching and research assistantships, which are accompanied by tuition waivers and major medical insurance benefits.
 Other types of financial aid include Ira A. Fulton Schools of Engineering fellowships and Science Foundation Arizona fellowships.

-Students must fulfill both the requirements of the Graduate College and the Ira A. Fulton Schools of Engineering.
+Students must fulfill both the requirements of Graduate Education and the Ira A. Fulton Schools of Engineering.